 As the… Read More . . .
 “Donald Trump, Bullshit Artist, and Sociocracy”

 The only way to stop elections by money, the spiral of overwhelming political campaign expenses, seems to be stopping political campaigns.
 We elect people to do the work of governance, not to prove themselves experts at printing signs, inventing slogans and soundbites, and speaking at campaign financing dinners.
 Campaigns are a major distraction from quality leadership.
 They are undemocratic and produce undemocratic governments.
 Political campaigns are about the rich.
 What the rich want, what the… Read More . . .
 “Elections by Money”

 Three Principles vs Four

-Allocation of resources involves the allocation of human resources as well as materials, machinery, space, and money.
-With three principles of sociocracy,… Read More . . .
+Allocation of resources involves the allocation of human resources as… Read More . . .
 “Three Principles of Sociocracy”

 This post is not intended to discourage voting.
 It only addresses the fact that our votes are not as powerful as they are often portrayed by political parties.

 The peer-to-peer election process is not about voting.
 It is designed to identify the best available person to do the job.
 Those with the most reliable information about the job and about the people qualified to do it are responsible for nominating and electing the best person.… Read More . . .
 “Is Voting Meaningless?”

 The sociocratic election process is used to assign people to jobs, choose operations leaders, and elect representatives to policy-making teams.
 It can also be used when choosing between any of several options.

 As groups of people who work together toward a common aim, circles have both a vested interest in selecting the best person for a job and the most information about who that might be.